Subscribe

 But consider two products that are functionally identical.
 They solve the same problem in the same way, with mostly the same features.
 The sales teams highlight minor differences that matter to maybe 10% of users.
 Because they’re essentially the same, price is only differentiator left.
 They are two gas stations across the street from one another; the main difference is the big sign with numbers on it.

 When one drops prices by 20%, they start winning market share.
 The other, having no other way to compete, does the same.
 This continues through “special offers” and permanent cuts until there’s no profit left.
 Both companies end up poor, unable to invest in product development, marketing, or customer service.
 The products and companies deteriorate, which in turn degrades the customer experience.
-Low prices come at a price after all.
+Low price come at a price after all.

 1 Making 80% of the money off 120% of the customers multiplies to 96% of the revenue you had.
 Percentage losses always require even-larger-percentage gains just to get back to where you were.
 This effect applies everywhere, such as how to become more productive.